ACC

 If an employee is receiving a top-up from their employer, they should check with IRD if they should be on a secondary tax code (they may need to complete a new IR330) as their ACC payment will be their main income.

-To change an employee tax code, hover your mouse over Employee details and then click Employee list.
-Double click into the employee, and under Tax information, change the tax code and then click Save.
+To change an employee tax code, hover your mouse over People and then click Employee page.
+Double click into the employee, and under Bank & tax, change the tax code and then click Save.
 You do not need to send the completed IR330 form to IRD but you do need to save it with your business records.

 Leave entitlements when an employee is off work and receiving ACC payments